instancio/instancio/website/docs/user-guide.md

 Without being aware of this detail, it is easy to make this kind of error and face unexpected results even with a simple class like above.
 It gets trickier when generating more complex classes.
-Strict mode helps reduce errors.
+Strict mode helps reduce this type of error.

 Consider another example where the problem may not be immediately obvious: